cbor-wg/cddl/draft-ietf-cbor-cddl.md

     A = "a" / "a" "b"    (2)

-are equivalent in ABNF's generative framework, but very different in
+are equivalent in ABNF's original generative framework, but very different in
 PEG: In (2), the second alternative will never match, as any input string starting with an "a" will already succeed in the first alternative, locking in the match.